haoran1012/PostGIS-Builder/docs/intro.rst

 Overview
 ------------

-GeoHelm is a Webmin Module that allows you to build a full Open Source GIS stack quickly and easily.
+PostGIS Builder is a script and optional Webmin Module for building a complete PostGIS stack, along with PgRouting, shp2pgsql, osm2pgsql, raster2pgsql, pg_tileserv, and pg_featureserv.

-GeoHelm installs and configures PostgreSQL, PostGIS, GeoServer (optionally), Tomcat, and JDK.
+It also includes demo applications using Leaflet, GeoJson, NodeJS, GeoDjango, pg_tileserv.

-It includes a panel for managing all aspects of the service.
+PostGIS Builder installs and configures the latest stable versions of PostgreSQL, PostGIS, and provides a UI for loading data.

-GeoHelm can be installed on CentOS 7 or Ubuntu 18.
+It can be installed on CentOS 8, Ubuntu 18, or Ubuntu 20.

 All installed components are non-forked and un-modified and installed via the projects archive.